 During 2012, the Company invested in Blackhawk Midstream LLC ("Blackhawk").
 Blackhawk coordinates gathering, compression, processing and marketing activities for the Company in connection with the development of its Utica Shale acreage.
-During the years ended December 31, 2013 and 2012, the Company paid \$0.7 million and \$0.4 million, respectively, in cash calls related to Blackhawk.
-On January 28, 2014, Blackhawk closed on the sale of its equity interest in Ohio Gathering Company, LLC and Ohio Condensate Company, LLC for a purchase price of \$190.0 million, of which \$14.3 million was placed in escrow.
-Gulfport received \$84.8 million in net proceeds from this transaction.
+During the year ended December 31, 2013, the Company paid \$0.7 million in cash calls related to Blackhawk.
+On January 28, 2014, Blackhawk closed on the sale of its equity interests in Ohio Gathering Company, LLC and Ohio Condensate Company, LLC for a purchase price of \$190.0 million, of which \$14.3 million was placed in escrow.
+Gulfport received \$84.8 million in net proceeds from this transaction in 2014, which is included in income from equity method investments in the accompanying consolidated statements of operations.
+Subsequent to December 31, 2014, the Company received net proceeds of approximately \$7.2 million from the release of escrow from the Blackhawk sale.